YubicoLabs/java-webauthn-passwordless-workshop/3_Registration/README.md

 import com.fasterxml.jackson.databind.SerializationFeature;
 import static com.fasterxml.jackson.annotation.JsonInclude.Include;
 ```
-2. Add the following method to the WebAuthnServer class.
+2. Add the following method to the `./src/main/java/com/example/demo/WebAuthnServer.java` class.
 The ObjectMapper is configured to handle Optional types and not serialize fields to JSON that are null or absent.
 ```java
 @Bean
 public ObjectMapper objectMapper() {